Why Organizations Should Take Cloud-Based Cryptocurrency-Mining Attacks Seriously

 One of the recent trends we’ve observed is the rise of cloud-based cryptocurrency-mining groups that exploit cloud resources, specifically the CPU power of deployed cloud instances, to mine cryptocurrency.

-With cloud-based systems becoming a key component of organisations’ operations and infrastructures, malicious actors have been turning to the cloud, taking advantage of weaknesses in cloud security to perform various malicious activities — ranging from data exfiltration and cyberespionage to distributed denial-of-service (DDoS) attacks.
+With cloud-based systems becoming a key component of organizations’ operations and infrastructures, malicious actors have been turning to the cloud, taking advantage of weaknesses in cloud security to perform various malicious activities — ranging from data exfiltration and cyberespionage to distributed denial-of-service (DDoS) attacks.

 One of the recent trends we’ve observed is the rise of cloud-based cryptocurrency-mining groups that exploit cloud resources, specifically the CPU power of deployed cloud instances, to mine cryptocurrency (with monero being their cryptocurrency of choice because of the CPU mining–friendly returns).
 We discuss this trend in detail in our research paper “A Floating Battleground: Navigating the Landscape of Cloud-Based Cryptocurrency Mining.”